Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers

-For passive polymers, chain flexibility is known to strongly affect the isotropic–nematic (I–N) transition, shifting it to higher densities as stiffness decreases~\cite{Binder_PRL_2016,Egorov2016}.
+For passive polymers, chain flexibility is known to shift the (I--N) transition to higher densities as stiffness decreases~\cite{Binder_PRL_2016,Egorov2016}.
 This shift stems from anomalous nematic fluctuations driven by collective bending excitations within an effectively enlarged confinement tube, whose radius exceeds that expected from polymer concentration~\cite{Binder_PRL_2016,Egorov2016}.
 To probe how activity alters this behavior, we perform Brownian dynamics simulations of 3D tangentially-driven polymers~\cite{IseleHolder2015} with contour lengths exceeding their persistence lengths.
-We find that tangential active forcing further shifts the I--N transition, with its magnitude set by polymer flexibility degree and activity level.
-Strikingly, the transition character changes from discontinuous at low activity levels to continuous for moderate activity levels.
-In this continuous regime, we uncover a new instability marked by stochastic temporal switching between a homogeneous nematic state with long-range order and a defect-rich state with decaying orientational order.
+We find that tangential active forces further shifts the I--N transition, with its magnitude set by polymer flexibility degree and activity level.
+Interestingly, the transition character changes from discontinuous at low activity levels, to continuous for moderate activity levels.
+In this continuous regime, we identify a new instability characterized by stochastic switching between homogeneous nematic states with long-range order and globally disordered states exhibiting local nematic order.